 In India, we follow the Anglo-Saxon system also called adversarial, under which the state shall be represented by the prosecution and be accused by a defence counsel at is choice and cost.
 Where the accused is unable to engage a lawyer for his defence counsel for the accused at the cost of the state.
 Such defence counsel is called a state brief (S-304 CrPC).

 PRISON AUTHORITIES AND CORRECTIONAL SERVICES

-After the trial and arguments in the criminal case it is the time to deliver the judgment by the court the two possibilities of the judgment in a criminal case are correction or acquittal.
-On the proof of guilt of committing the crime the accused is liable to be corrected and sentenced with imprisonment or for the default of payment of fine imprison the offender will be sent to the prison.
+After the trial and arguments in the criminal cases, it is the time to deliver the judgment by the court the two possibilities of the judgment in a criminal case are correction or acquittal.
+On the proof of guilt of committing the crime, the accused is liable to be corrected and sentenced with imprisonment or for the default of payment of fine imprison the offender will be sent to the prison.
 The prison administration authority shall be according to the prison act 1881.